E-Martinez77/10_Homework/README.md

 This project creates a Team profile using Node JS.
 The Homework was centered around TDD and using Class constructors to build out employee roles.

-A video link of the app functionality has been linked [here](https://drive.google.com/file/d/1Rzg2pahfixB7NpGLFBdK4scg_3iBB9Xp/view)
+A video of the app functionality has been linked [here](https://drive.google.com/file/d/1Rzg2pahfixB7NpGLFBdK4scg_3iBB9Xp/view)

 ## Table of Contents